keplernetwork/kepler/etc/gen_gen/README.md

 # Genesis Genesis

-This crate isn't strictly part of grin but allows the generation and release of a new Grin Genesis in an automated fashion.
+This crate isn't strictly part of grin but allows the generation and release of a new Kepler Genesis in an automated fashion.
 The process is the following:

 * Prepare a multisig output and kernel to use as coinbase.
-In the case of Grin mainnet, this is done and owned by the council treasurers.
+In the case of Kepler mainnet, this is done and owned by the council treasurers.
 This can be down a few days prior.
 * Grab the latest bitcoin block hash from publicly available APIs.
 * Build a genesis block with the prepared coinbase and the bitcoin block hash as `prev_root`.
 The timestamp of the block is set to 30 min ahead to leave enough time to run a build and start a node.
 * Mine the block so we have at least a valid Cuckatoo Cycle.
 We don't require a given difficulty for that solution.